wp-plugins/wp-rss-multi-importer/readme.txt

 Assign multiple categories using a comma delimited list:
 [wp_rss_multi_importer category="#,#,#"]

-Use the Feed to Post option and turn the feed articles into blog posts.
+Use the AutoPost option and turn the feed articles into blog posts.

 Use the widget.
 If your theme allows for widgets, you'll find the RSS Multi Importer Widget there.